Skip to main content

 Stock Security

-The Atoti Server Starter a default security configuration, to enable build MVPs quickly.
-You may keep it as is, alter it using the mechanisms described below, or replace it entirely with a security configuration of your own.
+Projects may keep it as is, alter it using the mechanisms described below, or replace it entirely with a security configuration of their own.

 Roles and rights